Aaatresh/Robust-MPC-CPP/README.md

 ## License
-This project is licensed under the GPL 3.0 License - see the LICENSE.md file for details.
+This project is licensed under the GPL 3.0 License - see the license file for details.

 ## References
 [1] [On the coupling of model predictive control and robust Kalman filtering](https://ietresearch.onlinelibrary.wiley.com/doi/epdf/10.1049/iet-cta.2017.1074).